-Investment firm licensees must obtain CBB approval before a person is formally appointed to a controlled function.
-The request for CBB approval must be made by submitting to the CBB a duly completed Form 3 (Application for Approved Person status) after verifying that all the information contained in the Form 3, including previous experience, is accurate.
+AU-5.2.1 Investment firm licensees must obtain CBB's prior written approval before a person is formally appointed to a controlled function.
+The request for CBB approval must be made by submitting to the CBB a duly completed Form 3 (Application for Approved Person status) and Curriculum Vitae after verifying that all the information contained in the Form 3, including previous experience, is accurate.
+Form 3 is available under Volume 4 Part B Authorisation Forms of the CBB Rulebook.

-When the request for approved person status forms part of a license application, the Form 3 must be marked for the attention of the Director, Licensing and Policy Directorate.
+When the request for approved person status forms part of a license application, the Form 3 must be marked for the attention of the Director, Licensing Directorate.
 When the submission to undertake a controlled function is in relation to an existing investment firm licensee, the Form 3, except if dealing with a MLRO, must be marked for the attention of the Director, Financial Institutions Supervision Directorate.
 In the case of the MLRO, Form 3 should be marked for the attention of the Director, Compliance Directorate.

-When submitting the Forms 3, investment firm licensees must ensure the following:
+When submitting Form 3, investment firm licensees must ensure that the Form 3 is:

-- (a) All Forms 3 must be submitted to the CBB with a covering letter signed by an Authorised Representative of the investment firm licensee, seeking approval for the proposed controlled function. - (b) All Forms 3 must be submitted in original form. - (c) Forms 3 should be submitted with a certified copy of the applicant's passport, original or certified copies of educational and professional qualification certificates (and translation if not in Arabic or English) and the Curriculum Vitae. - (d) All Forms 3 must be signed by an Authorised Representative of the licensee and stamped with the licensee's seal. - AU-5.2.4 For existing licensees applying for the appointment of a Director or the Chief Executive/General Manager, the Authorised Representative should be the Chairman of the Board or a Director signing on behalf of the Board.
-For all other controlled functions, the Authorised Representative should be the Chief Executive/General Manager. - AU-5.2.5 Licensees should give the CBB a reasonable amount of notice in order for an application to be reviewed.
-The CBB aims to respond within 2 weeks of receipt of an application, although in some cases, where referral to an overseas supervisor is required, the response time is likely to be longer.
+- (a) Submitted to the CBB with a covering letter signed by an authorised representative of the investment firm licensee, seeking approval for the proposed controlled function; - (b) Submitted in original form; - (c) Submitted with a certified copy of the applicant's passport, original or certified copies of educational and professional qualification certificates (and translation if not in Arabic or English) and the Curriculum Vitae; and - (d) Signed by an authorised representative of the licensee and all pages stamped with the licensee's seal. - (e) Submitted with the existing organisation chart or a proposed organisation chart (if the existing organisation chart is to be amended) reflecting the reporting line of the applicant.
+This is for all controlled functions listed in Rule AU-1.2.2 except a & e. - AU-5.2.3A Investment firm licensees seeking to appoint Board Directors must seek CBB approval for all the candidates to be put forward for election/approval at a shareholders' meeting, in advance of the agenda being issued to shareholders.
+CBB approval of the candidates does not in any way limit shareholders' rights to refuse those put forward for election/approval.